google/oboe/README.md

 - Workarounds for some known issues
 - [Used by popular apps and frameworks](docs/AppsUsingOboe.md)

-## Requirements
-To build Oboe you'll need a compiler which supports C++14 and the Android header files.
-The easiest way to obtain these is by downloading the Android NDK r17 or above.
-It can be installed using Android Studio's SDK manager, or via [direct download](https://developer.android.com/ndk/downloads/).

 ## Documentation
 - [Getting Started Guide](docs/GettingStarted.md)
 - [Full Guide to Oboe](docs/FullGuide.md)